 A day at Kidzania may not feel like the most educational day out but it is somewhere children can learn so much.
 Children can find out what it’s like to do so many jobs – fire fighting, paramedics, police officers, shop workers and even cabin crew.
 It’s a really fun but educational day out.

 So there you have our favourite educational days out in London which would also make fantastic educational school trips.
-We’re looking forward to visiting more places to learn about in the coming months and have the British Museum, Buckingham Palace, the Globe Theatre, Churchill’s War Rooms and Westminster Abbey on our list to visit soon.
+We’re looking forward to visiting more places to learn about in the coming months and have Buckingham Palace, the Globe Theatre and Westminster Abbey on our list to visit soon.
 Are there any days out in London and the south east that you’d recommend that we’ve missed?
 I’ll make a note to visit them when we can.